EU questions "taboo" against broad trade embargo on Iran

 There are also proposals to ban exports of some metals and graphite, a mineral used in steel-making, to Iran, diplomats said, and to prohibit European companies from registering Iranian tankers under their flags.

 Trade has fallen significantly this year, with imports nearly halving in the first six months, compared to 2011, and exports down by a third, according to Eurostat.
-Still, European importers bought Iranian goods worth more than 4 billion euros ($5.16 billion) between January and June.
+Still, European importers bought Iranian goods worth more than 4 billion euros (3.2 billion pounds) between January and June.

 "Some countries want to put pressure on legitimate trade.
 They want loopholes closed completely," said one EU diplomat.